CodeReclaimers/neat-python/docs/neat_overview.rst

 if you just want a high-level overview.

-In the current implementation of NEAT-Python, a population of individual genomes is maintained.
-Each genome contains two sets of genes that describe how to build an artificial neural network:
+In the current implementation of NEAT-Python, a population of individual :term:`genomes <genome>` is maintained.
+Each genome contains two sets of :term:`genes <gene>` that describe how to build an artificial neural network:

     1. :term:`Node` genes, each of which specifies a single neuron.
     2. :term:`Connection` genes, each of which specifies a single connection between neurons.

+.. index:: fitness function

 To evolve a solution to a problem, the user must provide a fitness function which computes a single real number indicating the quality of an individual genome: better ability to solve the problem means a higher score.
 The algorithm